 Two forces influence the relative variances of referred and non-referred workers' wage distributions.
 The first is the noisiness of the signal.
-Consider the expected productivity variances of a referred and an external market candidate, $Var(m_R) = \frac{\sigma_y^4}{\sigma_y^2 + \sigma_R^2} > \frac{\sigma_y^4}{\sigma_y^2 + \sigma_E^2} = Var(m_E)$.
+Consider the expected productivity variances of a referred and an external market candidate, $Var(m_R) = \frac{\sigma_y^4}{\sigma_y^2 + \sigma_R^2} > \frac{\sigma_y^4}{\sigma_y^2 + \sigma_E^2} = Var(m_E)$ .
 A noisier signal leads the firm to place more weight on the population distribution of productivities when determining the initial offer.
 Since the population distribution is common across candidates, a noisier signal leads the firm to make more similar offers to candidates, which leads to less varied initial wages for external market workers.

 The second force arises from the difference in referred and external market acceptance thresholds.
-The distribution of realized initial wages after the offer acceptance decision is a truncation of the normal distribution of expected productivity m_j (which has mean μ and the above variance) at reservation wage m_j^r .
-The variance of a truncated normal distribution is decreasing in the truncation value, so, recalling that $m_R^r > m_E^r$, we find that the effect of the reservation wages is to lower the variance of initial wages for referred workers relative to those of external market workers.
+The distribution of realized initial wages after the offer acceptance decision is a truncation of the normal distribution of expected productivity $m_j$ (which has mean $\mu$ and the above variance) at reservation wage $m_j^r$ .
+The variance of a truncated normal distribution is decreasing in the truncation value, so, recalling that $m_R^r > m_E^r$ , we find that the effect of the reservation wages is to lower the variance of initial wages for referred workers relative to those of external market workers.

-On net, the relationship between $Var(w_R)$ and $Var(w_E)$, where w_j represents initial wage, is ambiguous in the context of the theory.
+On net, the relationship between $Var(w_R)$ and $Var(w_E)$ , where $w_j$ represents initial wage, is ambiguous in the context of the theory.
 One thing that the theory does allow us to say, however, is that the variances will become more similar over time.
-Once underlying productivity is revealed, and all workers apply ongoing reservation wage $y^r = \beta Q(1-\beta)$, the remaining difference in ongoing wage variances will arise from differences in the initial acceptance thresholds for the two groups.
-In fact, the closer the initial signal for a group was to being either perfectly informative or perfectly uninformative about true productivity, the closer the ongoing wage distribution will be to a $N(\mu, \sigma_y^2)$ truncated at the ongoing reservation wage of $y^r = \beta Q(1-\beta)$.12 through knowing someone at the place of employment before hiring lowers the uncertainty about the quality of the match between worker and job."
+Once underlying productivity is revealed, and all workers apply ongoing reservation wage $y^r = \beta Q(1-\beta)$ , the remaining difference in ongoing wage variances will arise from differences in the initial acceptance thresholds for the two groups.
+In fact, the closer the initial signal for a group was to being either perfectly informative or perfectly uninformative about true productivity, the closer the ongoing wage distribution will be to a $N(\mu, \sigma_y^2)$ truncated at the ongoing reservation wage of $y^r = \beta Q(1-\beta)$ .

+Turning to another source on the relative variances of referred and non-referred worker wage distributions, Datcher (1983) posits a simple model of "job shopping", in which "information gathered through knowing someone at the place of employment before hiring lowers the uncertainty about the quality of the match between worker and job."
 She finds that the variance of the unobserved component of the returns of a job to an individual worker is lower for referred than non-referred workers.
 With regard to other models of referrals, the moral hazard model of Heath (2011), as noted earlier, generates the prediction that the variance of wages for referred workers increases with tenure relative to non-referred workers.
 This is in contrast to the convergence prediction in learning models.